xatusbetazx17/Proton-WayForge/README.md

 launch_etcher() {
     echo "Launching Balena Etcher..."
     "$ETCHER_APPIMAGE_PATH" &

     if [[ $? -eq 0 ]]; then
         echo "Balena Etcher launched successfully.
-Please use the GUI to flash the Arch Linux ISO to the USB drive." else
+Please use the GUI to flash the EndeavourOS ISO to the USB drive." else
         echo "Failed to launch Balena Etcher."
         exit 1